dalibo/temboard/CONTRIBUTING.md

 bash history is shared amongst these two containers.

 In UI, the second agent is pre-registered with address 0.0.0.0 and port 2346 instead of 2345.
-The instance FQDN is `postgres1.dev`.
+Second instance FQDN is `postgres1.dev`.

 The script `dev/switchover.sh` triggers a switchover between the two postgres instances.
 Executing `dev/switchover.sh` one more time restore the original